 Our school nurse is contracted through a consortium of small districts in Petaluma.
-She is scheduled at Cinnabar School once a week and available as needed.
-The school nurse conducts vision and hearing screening on children in Kindergarten, 2nd and 5th grades.
-She screens all new students and students being considered for special education programs, as well as seeing students at the request of teachers, parents, or physicians.
+The nurse is scheduled to be on campus at Cinnabar School approximately once a week and available as needed.
+The school nurse conducts vision and hearing screenings on children in TK/Kindergarten, 2nd, 5th, and 8th grades.
+She also screens all new students and students being considered for special education programs, as well as students at the request of teachers, parents, or physicians.
 Medical records of students are reviewed and staff is alerted to children who may have specific health needs or problems.
+If your student has asthma, food allergies, or any other chronic medical condition, please notify the office and our school nurse.
 Health records are maintained on all students.
 Medical records are also reviewed to see that California requirements are met regarding immunizations and physical exams.
 Our school nurse is a resource to the office staff regarding health problems and first-aid.
-She also serves as a resource for teachers on health education and our family-life education program.
+She also serves as a resource for teachers on health education.
+In the spring, she teaches a unit on Growth and Development of Puberty to 4th, 5th, and 6th grade students.
+She is part of the team that teaches Comprehensive Sexual Education and HIV to 7th and 8th grade students.
+Parents are welcome to contact the school nurse with any questions.